Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

    -  Applies **registered** middleware transformations in sequence:
       -  Core middleware uses the `User` object for platform entitlements.
       -  Core middleware uses `EmoteRegistry` (queried with `emoteContextKey`s) for emote replacement.
-      -  **Registered third-party middleware** (obtained from `IntegrationManager`s like `SeventvIntegrationManager`) accesses its manager's internal state (e.g., 7TV cosmetics, potentially reading from the manager's `DatabaseService`) and modifies the data.
+      -  **Registered third-party middleware** (obtained from `IntegrationManager`s like `SeventvIntegrationManager`) accesses its manager's internal state (e.g., 7TV cosmetics, potentially reading from the manager's `DatabaseService` via its exposed models) and modifies the data.
    -  Returns the final `ProcessedChatMessageData`.

 -  **`UserStore` (Room Scoped):**